 "Clearly, the contribution of HFCs to radiative forcing could be very significant in the future; by 2050, it could be as much as a quarter of that due to $CO_2$ increases since 2000 if the upper range HFC scenario is compared to the median of the SRES scenario [Special Report on Emissions Scenarios, establishing a baseline scenario].
-Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to $CO_2$ increases since 2000 if the upper range HFC scenario is compared to the upper range of the SRES scenario."
+Alternatively, the contribution of HFCs to radiative forcing could be one-fifth the radiative forcing due to $CO_2$ increases since 2000 if the upper range HFC scenario."
 UNEP (2011) HFCs: A CRITICAL LINK IN PROTECTING CLIMATE AND THE OZONE LAYER - A UNEP SYNTHESIS REPORT.

-Phasing out HFC production could also avoid the build-up of HFCs contained in existing refrigeration and air conditioning equipment, chemical stockpiles, foams, and other products, collectively known as 'HFC banks,' which slowly release the HFCs over a matter of decades.
+Phasing out HFC production would also avoid the build-up and eventual emissions of HFCs contained in existing refrigeration and air conditioning equipment, chemical stockpiles, foams, and other products, collectively known as 'HFC banks.'
 If uncontrolled, "the HFC bank grows to 39-64 GtCO2-eq compared with an annual CO2 emission of 12-74 GtCO2eq yr-1 in 2050."